Tropical functions on a skeleton: Finite generation and Lipschitz functions in

-\begin{proof} The uniqueness of $\overline f$ is clear, as well as the $A$-definability of $\overline D$ and $\overline f$ if the latter exists, as one sees by using the definition of the closure and of the limit (with $\epsilon$ and $\delta$\ldots).
-The same reasoning also show that the set of points of $\partial D$ at which $f$ admits a limit is $A$-definable.
-Moreover if $\overline f$ exist it inherits obviously the Lipschitz property of $f$, and it is also $w$-generated by the (restrictions of) the $f_i$: indeed, the susbet of $\overline D$ consisting of points $x$ such that there is some $i$ with $f(x)=f_i(x)$ is closed and contains $D$, thus is the whole of $\overline D$.
+\begin{proof} The uniqueness of $\overline f$ is clear, as well as the $A$-definability of $\cl (D)$ and $\overline f$ if the latter exists, as one sees by using the definition of the closure and of the limit (with $\epsilon$ and $\delta$\ldots).
+The same reasoning also shows that the set of points of $\cl (D) \setminus D$ at which $f$ admits a limit is $A$-definable.
+Moreover if $\overline f$ exists it inherits obviously the Lipschitz property of $f$, and it is also $w$-generated by the (restrictions of) the $f_i$: indeed, the subset of $\cl (D)$ consisting of points $x$ such that there is some $i$ with $f(x)=f_i(x)$ is closed and contains $D$, thus is the whole of $\cl (D)$.